alliums/common-western-modes/README.md

 these may have minor inaccuracies in tuning.
 I plan to scrutinize these much more heavily in the future, and ensure that the ratios are optimized.

 ### credits
-ratios for the diatonics from [Bruce Olson](https://www.csufresno.edu/folklore/Olson/JUSTINT.HTM).
+ratios for the diatonics from [Bruce Olson](https://web.archive.org/web/20210801000000*/https://www.csufresno.edu/folklore/Olson/JUSTINT.HTM).
 Thank you, Dr. Olson.

 ### made by [alliums](https://github.com/alliums)
 more modes in the same format available on my github.

+### NOTE (9/17/2024)
+I have not touched this project in a few years, but I intend to flesh it out in the future.
+Credit to [embeddedsystemred](https://github.com/embeddedsystemred) for forking the repository and adding chromatic scales.
+I will add this fork to the main branch eventually, hopefully along with some more stuff.